 Whitefish Climate Action Plan

-The Whitefish City Council established a Climate Action Planning Committee on December 5, 2016.
-A committee of 10 people was appointed by Mayor John Muhlfeld in January.
+The Whitefish City Council established the Climate Action Planning Committee in December 2016, and a committee of 10 citizens was appointed by Mayor John Muhlfeld in January 2017.

-The City Council resolution directs the Committee to:
+The City Council resolution directed the Committee to:

 Work with City Staff and the Climate Smart Glacier Country partnership to evaluate the City’s energy use and propose specific projects, benchmarks and other recommendations to conserve energy in the City.
 The Committee may also propose actions to enhance community resilience and prepare for the effects of climate change.

-The committee is developing climate action strategies in five areas:
+The committee developed climate action strategies in five areas:

 - Buildings and Energy Use